 The Product Improvement Program grants supports the NSW resource recovery sector to respond to changes in recycling markets and meet NSW waste and resource recovery targets.

-The program targets waste generated by households (yellow-lid bin) and commercial and industrial premises (mixed paper/cardboard, plastics, glass, tyres, engineered and treated timbers, e-waste and plasterboard), but will give preference to projects that prioritise glass and materials affected by China’s National Sword policy; that is, mixed paper/cardboard and plastics.
+The program targets waste generated by households (yellow-lid bin) and commercial and industrial premises (mixed paper/cardboard, plastics, glass, tyres, engineered and treated timbers, e-waste and plasterboard), prioritising projects that utilise glass and mixed paper/cardboard and plastics affected by China’s National Sword policy.

 - improve the quality of recycled materials produced by materials recycling facilities to better supply local and international markets and reduce the amount of unrecyclable material left at the end of the recycling process